*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

-Use a soft to medium bristle brush with medium to wide-spaced bristles to groom breeds like Lhasa Apsos, Setters, Spaniels, and Golden Retrievers.
+Use a soft to medium bristle brush with medium to wide-spaced bristles for breeds like Lhasa Apsos, Setters, Spaniels, and Golden Retrievers.
 Make sure to brush the dog’s coat in the direction of the grain.
 For the coats that are starting to show signs of mats and tangles, it is important to apply a suitable slicker brush.

 A soft slicker brush or a wire-pin brush is the right choice for the Maltese or Yorkie.
 The brushing action can be with and against the coat’s grain, depending on the level of shedding.
 Other options include using the dog grooming glove brush if you prefer.

 Grooming is necessary for everyone.
-For living a hygiene life, it is essential to take care of yourself.
+For living a healthy life, it is essential to take care of yourself.
 Be it you, your dog, or your cat.

 The best approach to grooming is to be careful and take your time.
 You need to be gentle and take extra care when attempting to remove tangles or mats.
-Try to make a brushing session something more relaxing and comfortable with professional dog grooming brushes.
+Try to make a brushing session somewhat more relaxing and comfortable with professional dog grooming brushes.